 Create a new Environment variable and name it “Test”.

 The mentioned default value will be the value that will be migrated along with the Solution.

 Note: We can have another value as “Current Value” to override the Default value in any environment.
 If we have different values in Production and Development for the Environment Variable, the current value can be used to keep separate values in Development.

 Managing the Environment Variables into CRM app:

-Any Environment variable added through the PowerAdmin into the solution is also available into CRM application as all the values are saved in following 2 entities:
+Any Environment variable added through the PowerAdmin into the solution is also available in CRM application as all the values saved in the following 2 entities: